Who needs a 25-year term life insurance policy?

 Should you apply for a 25-year life insurance policy?
 To determine whether a 25-year life insurance term is right for you, ask yourself what your life might look like over the next 25 years.
 Do you plan on buying a home, getting married or starting a family?
 Are you paying off debts, including student loan debt, and could those debts become a burden on others if you were to pass away unexpectedly?

 If you have loved ones who depend on your income to make ends meet — or if a sudden loss of income would make life harder for your partner, children or parents — you need life insurance to help them afford any financial obligations they’ll need to pay.
 If you plan on hitting a major life milestone within the next 25 years, such as retiring, paying off your mortgage or becoming an empty nest household, a 25-year life insurance policy might be the right insurance product for you.
+Once you determine the length and coverage amount of your term insurance policy, you can be on your way to finding the right life insurer that offers what you’re looking for.

 About Nicole Dieker